How to Boost Stock Photo Sales?

 The muse isn’t always by our side; sometimes, she drifts so far away that you need to work to find her again.
 I previously mentioned the inspiration that can come from browsing top sales on stock sites, and now let’s look at other ways to get inspired.

-Who are our clients on stock sites?
-They are designers, advertising agencies, newspapers and magazines, webmasters, and regular internet users.
-Try observing how stock images are used; search for your own, browse stores, and look at various ads.
 Try analyzing which theme is currently most popular in the media and what is most used in advertising for that theme — demand for this topic is likely high with limited supply.
-And look, inspiration is back, isn’t it?

 Work with Quality

-I already mentioned improving the quality of your equipment and software.
-But you should also focus on improving the quality of your own work.
 Very often, there are photos that you spend days editing in Photoshop, removing noise here, fixing artifacts there, erasing some writing on a tree, or an out-of-place bird in the sky.
 And in illustrations, sometimes you just forget to close the curves.

 In short, strive to work with quality — it will save you a lot of time, allowing you to create more new work in the same period.

-It’s clear that it’s not always possible to strictly follow these quite sensible recommendations for boosting stock sales, but at least try to address the weaknesses pointed out in your stock work.
+It’s not always possible to strictly follow these quite sensible recommendations for boosting stock sales, but at least try to address the weaknesses pointed out in your stock work.
 The effect of increased earnings on stock sites won’t be long in coming.
-I’ve only shared what I’ve personally tried or learned from other professional microstockers.
-Surely, there are many other equally effective ways to boost stock sales.

-Seek and you shall find!
+Seek and you will find!